Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-manual-steps.md

 This step provisions network resources, configures MongoDB Atlas (project, cluster, PrivateLink), and deploys observability resources.
 For multi-region deployments, it also creates VNet peering connections between regions.

 Observability resources provision the infrastructure needed to host a Function App for MongoDB Atlas metrics collection, including Application Insights, storage, and networking.
 The actual metrics function code (which connects to the MongoDB Atlas API, retrieves key metrics, and pushes them to Application Insights) must be deployed separately after the infrastructure is provisioned.
 This enables centralized monitoring, alerting, and analysis of your MongoDB Atlas environment directly within Azure.
+For more information on how to deploy the metrics function, please review the [Mongo Atlas Metrics Deployment guide](./MongoAtlasMetrics_deployment_steps.md).

 ---